-You will be birthing your own shamanic drum in powerful ceremony under the expert guidance of Ansgar Küchle who joins me from Germany for this special weekend retreat.
+You will be birthing your own shamanic drum and drum beater in powerful ceremony under the expert guidance of my friend and colleague Ansgar, who joins me again from Germany for this special weekend retreat, and myself.

-Ansgar is an experienced teacher having previously taught youth and adults for twenty years.
+Ansgar is an experienced teacher having previously taught young adults and adults for twenty years.

 Spirit of the Drum